gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallHowTo.md

 Where multiple processing nodes are involved, the application's __permanent data__ directories need to be accessible by all participating nodes.

-Thus a hierarchy for a Stroom Proxy might by
+Thus a hierarchy for a Stroom Proxy might be
 - /stroomdata/stroom-proxy

 and for an Application node